 • A desire by both guardian and child to be a part of the program

 • Child age 7-14 years old (or about to turn 7 years old)

 How to Apply

 • Fill out an online application by clicking the appropriate button below for English or en Espanol.

-• Download the English Application or the Spanish Application to print and send to us by mail.
+• Download the English Application or the Spanish Application to print and mail to us.

 • Call the Agency at 831-464-8691 or email us to receive an application by mail.

-Once we receive your application, you will be called and/or emailed by the casework staff explaining the next step.
+Once we receive your application, casework staff will call and/or email you to explain the next step.

 Parents As Partners